 Often, the fear surrounding an IRS tax audit is actually far worse than the audit itself.
 Most IRS audits are selected by a computer system, or they are selected entirely at random.
 For example, you may face an audit because the IRS office received ‘mismatched information’.
 In some cases, that mismatched information can be easily resolved.

 Take the Time to Read Your Audit Notice

 If you are being audited, you should expect to receive an official notice indicating that fact.
 As explained by the IRS, audit notifications are submitted by mail.
 You will not receive notice of an IRS audit over the phone.
 If you do, you are likely dealing with a scam.

 In fact, the majority of audits are conducted entirely through the mail—though some businesses or higher income taxpayers may be subject to an in-person audit.
-Even with an in-person audit, though, you should receive a written notification before an IRS representative visits you.
+Even with a field audit, though, you should receive a written notification before an IRS representative visits you.

 Organize Financial Documents and Records

 Well-organized documentation is one of the keys to successfully—and painlessly—resolving an IRS audit.
 If you receive an audit notification, you need to take immediate action.
-After reading the audit letter and assessing the situation, your next step should be to gather all relevant financial documents and financial records.
+After reading the audit letter and assessing the situation, your next step should be to gather all relevant financial documents and financial records for the tax year.
 The more information that you have in your possession, the better off you will be.